MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 ## Interaction with Alt-Svc

-If the client has an Alt-Svc cache, and a usable Alt-Svc value is present in that cache, then the client MAY skip the HTTPSSVC query.
+Clients that do not implement support for ESNI MAY skip the HTTPSSVC query if a usable Alt-Svc value is available in the local cache.
-If Alt-Svc connection fails, the client SHOULD fall back to the HTTPSSVC client connection procedure ({{client-behavior}}).
+If Alt-Svc connection fails, these clients SHOULD fall back to the HTTPSSVC client connection procedure ({{client-behavior}}).

-Clients that implement ESNI are subject to additional requirements (see {{esni-client-behavior}}).
+For clients that implement support for ESNI, the interaction between HTTPSSVC and Alt-Svc is described in {{esni-client-behavior}}.

 ## HTTP Strict Transport Security {#hsts}